 More about the Artist:

-Aaron Bowden, is known to be dedicated to the cultivation, design, continued education and the preservation of the timeless in the living art form
+Aaron Bowden, is known for his being dedicated to the cultivation, design, continued education and the preservation of the living art form called Bonsai.

 In addition to being an experienced bonsai enthusiast, Aaron is a master potter, musician/vocalist, Bagpiper and multi-faceted artist.